 Malindi – 1 Day

-Malindi is a town located on the northeastern coast of Kenya, along the Indian Ocean.
-It is a popular tourist destination known for its beautiful beaches, diverse marine life, and rich cultural heritage.
+Malindi is a popular tourist destination known for its beautiful beaches, diverse marine life, and rich cultural heritage.

 Due to its location, it naturally marked a stopping point while exploring Kenya’s coast and a great addition to any 10-day Kenya itinerary.
 I’m so glad I did!